Retr02332/web3-security-notes/README.md

 #### Remediation

+**Note**: Since version 0.8.0 Solidity automatically reverts on integer overflow and underflow instead of circling the value back to zero.

 As seen previously, the problem lies in the variable `amount` which, having no input controls, is subject to a Integer Overflow/Underflow.
 The solution to this problem is to implement a check on the value received as an input.
 An example is the following:

 ```solidity